- The Victorian Government contributes funding and support for public sector residential aged care services (PSRACS).

 The Victorian Government contributes funding and support for public sector residential aged care services (PSRACS).

-There are over 180 PSRACS throughout the State, making the Victorian Government the largest public provider of residential aged care in Australia.
+There are 172 PSRACS throughout the State, making the Victorian Government the largest public provider of residential aged care in Australia.
 Most services are operated by public health services, in rural and regional Victoria.
 This helps older people to access residential aged care within their local community.

 PSRACS have an important role in providing care to older people with more complex, specialised care needs.
 Victoria is the only provider of aged persons’ mental health services that specialise in caring for older people with a mental illness and/or persistent cognitive, emotional or behavioural issues.

-The Department of Health & Human Services contributes funding for PSRACS to support:
+The Department contributes funding for PSRACS to support:

 - the viability of small rural services